Avellina Balestri

 Written Works

-Avellina’s wide assortment of essays, stories, poems, and interviews have been featured in over forty print and online publications.
+Avellina’s wide assortment of essays, stories, poems, and interviews have been featured in over forty print and online publications including St. Austin Review, ChurchPop, One Peter Five, Geeks Under Grace, and Emerging Revolutionary War.
 Her historical fiction novels (chronicling the adventures of 12th century outlaws and 18th century redcoats) and her poetry collections (ranging from historical commemoration to social commentary), as well as various anthologies in which her works have been included, can be found on Amazon and Goodreads.

 Speaking Engagements

 Avellina is the Editor-in-Chief of Fellowship & Fairydust, a literary magazine inspiring faith and creativity & exploring the arts through a spiritual lens.
-Under its auspices, she organized and participated in two interfaith conferences at Oxford and Cambridge Universities.
+Under its auspices, she organized and participated in two interfaith conferences at Oxford and Cambridge Universities in the United Kingdom.
 As a speaker, she represented her native state of Maryland at The Sons of the American Revolution National Orations Contest in Greenville, South Carolina.
-She has given presentations at Theology on Tap events and been interviewed on over a dozen YouTube channels and podcasts about faith, literature, and history.
+She has given live presentations at Theology on Tap, The Carroll County Historical Society, The Pennsylvania Society of the Sons of the American Revolution, and Fort Loudoun’s Market Fair and been interviewed on over thirty YouTube channels and podcasts about faith, literature, and history, including Because Fiction Podcast, Intellectual Catholicism, Love Unrelenting, Revolution 250, and Revolutionary War Rarities.

 Musical Performances